 What can it do?
-It can clap its hands, bow, do handstands and push-ups, and makes a noise like a puppy when you touch it.
-This one is designed to react to hand claps, and the result is random.
+It can clap its hands, bow, do handstands and push-ups, and makes dog sounds like a real puppy when you touch it.
+This best robot dog is designed to react to hand claps, and the result is random.
 Make a note that it doesn’t walk.
 You need to buy 4 x AA batteries – this one is not rechargeable – and it is not suitable for kids under 3.
-Many customers appreciate its 8 moves and various songs, but a few have complaints about quality and it failing to work.
+Many customers appreciate its 8 moves and various songs.

 - Plus toy

 - 8 movements

 - Battery powered

 - Batteries not included